-- 5.2 The national and international economic climate, together with the Government's ongoing commitment to reducing the deficit through reductions in public sector spending, has continued to present a very challenging financial environment for the Authority throughout 2019-20. - 5.3 Local authorities have taken the biggest hit in terms of central government cuts since 2010.
-The scale of reduction, along with a degree of volatility around the phasing and timing of these cuts has made it very difficult for authorities to plan their spending priorities strategically. - 5.4 The government's response to these concerns was the offer of a four year settlement guarantee, covering the 4 year period 2016-17 to 2019-20.
-The Authority chose to take advantage of this offer and published, in line with terms of the multi-year offer, its Efficiency Plan in October 2016. - 5.5 2019-20 marks the end of the current four year settlement period and considerable uncertainty exists over the funding of local government beyond 2020-21.
-In the 2019 Spring Statement, the Government announced its intention to hold a new spending review in 2019 covering three years 2020-21 to 2022-23.
-However, this was conditional on a Brexit deal being agreed and, with the subsequent political turbulence and financial uncertainty surrounding Brexit, it was later announced that a one-year Spending Round would be provided covering the financial year 2020-21 only.
-This would be followed in 2020 by a full Spending Review, reviewing public spending as a whole and setting multi-year budgets. - 5.6 As a consequence, and in contrast to the multi-year settlements announced in previous years, the 2020-21 local government finance settlement is for one year only.
-Future years' announcements will be dependent on a number of factors, including: Spending Review 2020, the outcome of the Fair Funding Review, reset of business rates baselines, the move to 75% BRR and any reform of the New Homes Bonus scheme. - 5.7 Government previously announced that the 2020 Spending Review would be finalised in the autumn of 2020, covering years from 2021-22 to 2023-24 for revenue spending, and years from 2021-22 to 2024-25 for capital spending.
-However, due to the economic disruption caused by Covid-19 it has since confirmed that in order to prioritise the response to the pandemic, it will now conduct a one-year spending review which will set departmental budgets for one year only.
-This is review is expected to conclude in late November. - 5.8 The Government had previously used the 2019-20 settlement announcement to reaffirm its intention to move to 75% local retention in 2020-21.
-Along with the Fair Funding Review, previously scheduled to take place in 2019, implementation was subsequently pushed back to 2021-22.
-However the Government has since announced that the Review of Relative Needs and Resources (Fair Funding Review) and the move to 75% business rates retention, will no longer be implemented in 2021-22.
+- 5.2 The coronavirus pandemic has presented unprecedented challenges and done huge economic and fiscal damage to the UK and global economies.
+For local authorities, it has added to the pressures on finances that existed prior to the start of the pandemic following a period that has seen significant cuts in government funding for local authorities since 2010-11, growth in service demand and delayed reforms to the local finance framework which has created funding landscape characterised by one-off and short-term funding initiatives and financial uncertainty that undermines longer term strategic planning. - 2019-20 marked the end of the four year financial settlement covering the period 2016-17 to 2019-20.
+Following single year financial settlements in both 2020-21 and 2021-22 and delays to local government funding reforms, considerable uncertainty exists over the funding of local government beyond 2021-22.
+In the 2019 Spring Statement, the Government announced its intention to hold a new spending review in 2019 covering the three years 2020-21 to 2022-23.
+However, this was conditional on a Brexit deal being agreed and, with the subsequent political turbulence and financial uncertainty surrounding Brexit, it was later announced that a one-year Spending Round would be provided, covering the financial year 2020-21 only.
+This would be followed in 2020 by a full Spending Review, reviewing public spending as a whole and setting multi-year budgets. - As a consequence, and in contrast to the multi-year settlements announced in previous years, the 2020-21 local government finance settlement was for one year only with future years' announcements dependent on a number of factors, including: Spending Review 2020, the outcome of the Fair Funding Review, reset of business rates baselines, the move to 75% business rates retention (BRR) and potential reform of the New Homes Bonus scheme. - 5.5 Government initially announced that the 2020 Spending Review (SR 20) would be finalised in the autumn of 2020, covering years from 2021-22 to 2023-24 for revenue spending, and years 2021-22 to 2024-25 for capital spending.
+However, due to the economic disruption caused by Covid-19 pandemic, the Government announced, in October 2020, that the 2020 Spending Review would be narrowed in scope to cover one year only in order to prioritise the response to the pandemic.